-Local Governing Bodies are required to have an enhanced criminal records certificate from the DBS.
-It is the responsibility of the Local Governing Body to apply for the certificate, for any of their governors, who do not already have one.
+Maintained school governors - Governors in maintained schools are required to have an enhanced criminal records certificate from the DBS.
+It is the responsibility of the governing body to apply for the certificate for any of their governors who does not already have one.
 Governance is not a regulated activity and so they do not need a barred list check unless, in addition to their governance duties, they also engage in regulated activity.